-My awards for the best sites to help you learn French online absolutely free!
+My awards for the best sites to give you the best way to learn French online for free!

 Here at Love France, Learn French, I really wanted to get into finding the best sites out there to learn French online for free.
-There are a lot of sites out there, but many of them are redundant, despite good rankings.
-After an exhaustive study, here are the top 100, which I hope will allow you to learn french fast and easy online.
+There are a lot of French learning sites and online French courses out there, but many of them are redundant, despite good rankings.
+After an exhaustive study, here are the top 100, which I hope will allow you to learn French fast and easy online.

 Please note that even though I have made reference to large multi-language sites like Duolinguo or About and the BBC, I really wanted to focus on those sites that specialise in the French learning exclusively.

-I also wanted each one to be current for 2015, so any old sites have not been included.
+I also wanted each one to be current, so any older sites have not been included for this French study.

 There are 3 main categories of the sites chosen to help teach yourself French online:

-- “Resource pages” refers to a page that refers to learning resources on other websites (preferably those where you can learn French for free)
+- “Resource pages” refers to a page that links to French learning resources on other websites (where you can learn French for free)

 - “Blogs” refers to a chronologically and regularly updated site where the posts help you learn French for free.
 The posts themselves can be how-to articles, tips, videos, exercises, etc. Some blogs refer to paid resources on their site.

-- “Free online courses” refers to a site where there are free resources to learn French.
-These could be games, quizzes, exercises, French lessons online, podcasts etc.
+- “Free online courses and resources” refers to a site where there are free resources to learn how to speak French.
+These could be games, quizzes, exercises, free French lessons online, podcasts etc.

-The sites here do NOT refer to French classes online nor with a French online tutor.
+The sites here do NOT refer to online french classes nor classes with a French online tutor.
 It is very much “do-it-yourself”.
-There are French lessons for beginners, intermediate and advanced level learners.
+There are online French lessons for beginners, intermediate and advanced level learners.
 That all said, on we go, and well done to everyone in this list!
 You can use the buttons below to find those sites that apply the best for what you are looking for.

 One last thing, please note that they are not in any particular order!